spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 ### Unresolved parameters in an RPC

 In some situations, a worker (either a client or a server) may receive an RPC with a parameter that it cannot resolve.
 In these instances, the GDK will output a warning.
-However, sometimes this behaviour is intended.
-To account for these cases where the behaviour is intended, you can disable the warnings on a per-RPC basis, either using C++ or using Blueprints.
+However, sometimes this behaviour is acceptable.
+To account for these cases where the behaviour is acceptable, you can disable the warnings on a per-RPC basis, either using C++ or using Blueprints.

 #### How to allow unresolved parameters in an RPC (using C++)